 The school population has grown to around 80 children, and 14 teachers.
 We currently have two 2-year-old classes, two 3-year-old classes, two 4-year-old classes and a full-day kindergarten.
 Mary’s dream has lived on, and many of the children who are currently attending Beach Day School are children of the students that Mary taught all those many years ago!

 We are a developmental preschool, which means that we recognize that rates of development and learning vary from child to child.
 We know that each child is unique and comes to us with a variety of interests and skills.
 Our joy is watching each child blossom at his or her own rate!

-Past and current research from the National Association for the Education of Young Children (NAEYC) supports the importance of both play (child-guided activities) and direct instruction (teacher-guided activities) in learning.
-Play allows children to explore the world and environment around them, and facilitates creativity, problem solving, language development, cognition and social skills.
+Past and current research from the National Association for the Education of Young Children (NAEYC) supports the importance of both plays (child-guided activities) and direct instruction (teacher-guided activities) in learning.
+Play allows children to explore the world and environment around them and facilitates creativity, problem-solving, language development, cognition, and social skills.
 Direct instruction is just what it sounds like — teachers teaching concepts directly through interactive small and large group experiences.
 We want children to be knowledgeable about facts AND to be creative and good problem-solvers.
 That is why incorporating both child-guided and teacher-guided experiences are vital to children’s development and learning.

 BECOME A BEACH DAY FAMILY...